truhy/de10nano-scripts/de10nano_ocram_uboot_spl_build_scripts/readme.txt

 First make sure you put U-Boot-SPL in your terminal working directory.
 OpenOCD will search current directory for file.

 Run OpenOCD and connect to it.
-If you want to use GDB then you know the drill, type monitor infront of each command.
+If you want to use GDB then you know the usual, type monitor infront of each command.

 Here are some useful commands: